 People tend to have a small or closed mind when it comes to new ideas or change.
 However, if we do more than take a small “drink” from a new ideal, we can build from it.
 Yet, like the song, if we only take small sips, then we end up returning to our old ways of doing things by building walls.
 To keep the new way (change), we need to immerse ourselves in the waterfall of change; rather than just sip from it.

 While a lot of the literature only looks at the “Yin” side of performance management, such as improving processes and creating procedures; this commentary will focus more on the opposite side or “Yang” side — the people.

 To do that, it will focus on four aspects on managing the human side of performance management: learning, reframing, flowing, and viscosity.

 Learning Verses Rejection of New Ideas

-When the Aeron chair was first introduced, people thought it was one of the most comfortable chairs built, yet they also thought is was quite ugly looking.
-When people first looked at the completed chair, they commented that they might consider such a chair once the designer finished it!
+When the Aeron chair was first introduced, people thought it was one of the most comfortable chairs they ever sat in, yet they also thought it was quite ugly looking.
+When people first saw and sat in the chair, they commented that they might consider such a chair once the designer finished it!
 However, after people used it for a while, they become quite accustomed with the look of it.
-So much in fact that they actually began to think of it as, well. . . good-looking.
+So much in fact that they actually began to think of it as, well . . . good-looking.
 Gladwell believes there are two main reasons: